jamaljsr/polar/README.md

 - Create a regtest Lightning Network in just a few clicks
 - Connect from your app to the lightning nodes via RPC
-- Launch a terminal in each bitcoin/lightning node
 - Add more nodes using drag & drop
+- Start and stop individual nodes
 - Open & Close Channels
+- Create & Pay Lightning Invoices
+- Launch a terminal in each bitcoin/lightning node
 - Manually mine new blocks
 - Deposit regtest coins into each Lightning node

-Supported Network Nodes:
+Supported Network Node Versions:

-- LND v0.8.0 & v0.7.1
+- LND v0.8.2, v0.8.0 & v0.7.1
-- Bitcoin Core v0.18.1
+- Bitcoin Core v0.19.0.1 & v0.18.1
-- c-lightning (coming soon)
+- c-lightning v0.8.0
-- eclair (coming soon)
+- eclair (coming soon?) \*need to gauge demand for this implementation\*

 ## Dependencies